Skip to content

 #Bottom Line

 Start by verifying your email account settings, especially the server address and port numbers.
-That fixes about 70% of 0x80048002 cases.
+That fixes most 0x80048002 cases.
 If settings look correct, temporarily disable your antivirus and try again.
 For persistent errors, run Outlook in Safe Mode to check for add-in conflicts, then use ScanPST.exe to repair corrupted data files.
-When we tested all methods on Outlook 2021, the account settings fix plus antivirus exclusion resolved the error in every case.
+Across the methods on Outlook 2021, the account settings fix combined with an antivirus exclusion resolves the error in nearly every case.

 #Frequently Asked Questions